GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Discussion Conclusion

 It remains to be seen if an eccentric \textit{and} precessing analysis would produce a measurement of detectable eccentricity for \event.
 Nonetheless, analyses with spin-precessing waveform models \citep[e.g.,][]{GWTC-3} found negligible precession, while studies with aligned-spin eccentric waveform models \citep[e.g.,][]{2022:Romero-Shaw:GWTC-3-ecc, 2024:Gupte:GWTC-3-ecc, Lluc:2025:eccentricity} have found evidence for eccentricity.

 In this paper, we have reviewed the channels that we consider most promising in the production of eccentric BBH mergers detected by LVK.
-We conclude, based on these discussions, that a triple or dense cluster origin is consistent with the measured properties of \event under the eccentric hypothesis.
-Meanwhile, simulations of AGN imply that \event is unlikely to have formed in the inner regions of an AGN disk. \event could have formed in the outer regions of the disk; this would suggest that our searches may have missed BBH mergers with larger eccentricities, or that detections of such highly-eccentric BBH mergers will occur soon.
+We conclude, based on these discussions, that a triple or dense cluster origin is consistent with the measured properties of \event under the eccentric hypothesis; there is $\gtrsim 80\%$ and $\gtrsim 30\%$ support in both sets of posteriors for regions consistent with eccentric mergers from triples and clusters, respectively.
+Meanwhile, simulations of AGN imply that \event is less likely to have formed in the inner regions of an AGN disk, with $0\%$-$17\%$ support in the posteriors for consistent parameters, depending on gas hardening. \event could have formed in the outer regions of the disk, although the consistency of the posterior distributions is unclear given the variation in model predictions.
+If \event did originate in an AGN, this would suggest that our searches may have missed BBH mergers with larger eccentricities, or that detections of such highly-eccentric BBH mergers will occur soon.

+A rigorous assessment of the preferred formation environment for \event should include a comparison of the environment-specific merger rates for \event-like BBHs.
+Such a calculation would require self-consistent simulations of the many alternate formation channels, a worthwhile but computationally arduous endeavour that goes beyond the scope of this paper; we postpone this for future work.

 We have shown that the ratio of highly-eccentric to moderately-eccentric mergers is sensitively dependent on disk geometry \citep[see also, e.g.,][]{Tagawa2021_ecc, Samsing2022}.
 If a subset of BBH mergers can be confidently attributed to an AGN origin, then their eccentricity distribution could constrain such astrophysical uncertainties.